Kurento/kurento/source/tutorials/js/tutorial-1-helloworld.rst

    });

-Finally, the *WebRtcEndpoint* is connected to itself (i.e., in loopback) and the application will be done:
+Finally, the *WebRtcEndpoint* is connected to itself (i.e., in loopback):

 .. sourcecode:: js